Need more information about an AoPS Academy course?

 Rhetoric: Persuasion in Reading, Writing, and Critical Thinking

-In the first unit, students study a dialogue—in this context, a philosophical conversation and commentary—written by Plato, the grandfather of Western thought.
-Using techniques originally developed in ancient Greece, students build a strong foundation for rhetorical mastery.
-The unit closes with students writing their own philosophical dialogues.
+In the first unit, students study a classic philosophical text written by Plato, the grandfather of Western thought.
+Using techniques originally developed in ancient Greece, students build a strong foundation for rhetorical mastery as they write and present their own philosophical dialogues.

 In the second unit, students learn how classical rhetoric applies in the world of business and marketing.
-Students deepen their understanding of persuasive techniques by studying successful marketing strategies.
-Students end the unit by using their rhetorical skills to devise a marketing campaign for a fictional business.
+Students deepen their understanding of persuasive techniques by studying successful marketing strategies, all while preparing to pitch a commercial for a fictional business.

-In the third unit, students step into the shoes of the most famous detectives in literature to learn how to build a strong body of evidence and solve the case through advanced literary and rhetorical analysis.
-Students finish the unit by putting pen to paper to write their own mysteries.
+In the third unit, students are immersed in a fictional mystery as they learn how to build a strong body of evidence and solve the case through advanced literary and rhetorical analysis.
+Students finish the unit by putting pen to paper to write their own resolution to the mystery.

-In the final unit, students will develop their rhetorical skills on a global stage.
-Students will take the roles of delegates in a simulated United Nations summit to address a global crisis.
+In the final unit, students develop their rhetorical skills on a global stage as they convene in a simulated United Nations to argue for the best way to distribute a limited natural resource.

 What happens in class?

 Students should expect to spend about 1-2 hours on homework every week.
-Homework will include: practicing skills learned in class through questions in the Homework Tab, long-term writing assignments connected to the unit project, and assigned reading in one of the four quarterly textbooks.
+Homework will include: practicing skills learned in class through questions in the course homepage, long-term writing assignments connected to the unit project, and assigned reading in one of the four quarterly textbooks.